 What not to do with a chipped tooth at home?

 Do not use cosmetic impression material to fill the inner parts of your broken tooth.
 Repair kits offer materials suitable only for external countering.
-If you put them in the tooth, it can be quite difficult for a professional to treat it later.
+If you put them in the tooth, it can be challenging for a professional to treat it later.
 Only certified medical materials are suitable for dental fillings.

 FAQ